 The removal of any property in a student's possession may be necessary to promote the caring, safe and supportive learning environment of the school, to maintain and foster mutual respect between all school staff and students.
-The temporary removal of student property by school staff procedure outlines the processes, conditions and responsibilities for state school principals and school staff when temporarily removing student property.
+The temporary removal of student property by school staff procedure (Department of Education Qld website) outlines the processes, conditions and responsibilities for state school principals and school staff when temporarily removing student property.